captbaritone/grats/website/docs/06-faq/04-design-principles.md

 ## A few dependencies well leveraged

 Grats should have a small number of dependencies, and should leverage those dependencies to their fullest extent.
-For example, Grats uses the `graphql-js` for constructing, serializing, and validating GraphQL schemas, rather than implementing its own schema construction and validation logic.
+For example, Grats uses [`graphql-js`](https://graphql.org/graphql-js/) for constructing, serializing, and validating GraphQL schemas, rather than implementing its own schema construction and validation logic.
 Similarly, Grats uses TypeScript's own AST parsing and type inference logic, rather than implementing its own.

 In it's public APIs, Grats should expose the same types and concepts that are used by the underlying dependencies, rather than introducing new concepts that are redundant or confusing.

-Where other utility tools are needed, Grats should consider mainting/forking/vendoring its own implememtatation of exactly the functionality it needs, rather than taking on a dependency on a larger library that provides more functionality than is needed.
+Where other utility tools are needed, Grats should consider maintaining/forking/vendoring its own implementation of exactly the functionality it needs, rather than taking on a dependency on a larger library that provides more functionality than is needed.

 ## Test-validated behavior